On this page

 3. Enter a sync name, then click Create Sync.

-4. Enter your Client ID / Client Secret / Subdomain created by SFMC.
+4. Enter your Client ID, Client Secret, and Subdomain created by SFMC.

-5. Enter your Event Definition Key generated by API Event in SFMC in the SFMC Event Definition Key field.
+5. Enter your Event Definition Key generated by API Event in SFMC into the SFMC Event Definition Key field.

-6. Enter the External Key generated by the Data Extension for the user properties in SFMC to SFMC User Data Extension Key.
+6. Enter the External Key generated by the Data Extension for the user properties in SFMC into SFMC User Data Extension Key.

-7. Click on Map properties to destination to specify the identity mapping between Amplitude and SFMC.
-Note that SFMC requires the Contact Key and Email as properties.
+7. Click Map properties to destination to specify the identity mapping between Amplitude and SFMC.
+SFMC requires the Contact Key and Email as properties.

 8. Toggle the Send Events filter to select the events to send.
-SFMC recommends choosing the events that are most important to your use case.
+SFMC recommends choosing the events most important to your use case.

-9. Click on the Select & filter events option to choose the event type of the events you would like to send.
+9. Click Select & filter events to choose the event type of the events to send.

-10. (optional) In Select additional properties, select any more event properties you want to send to SFMC.
+10. (optional) In Select additional properties, select any more event properties to send to SFMC.

 11. Under Send Users, make sure the toggle is enabled ("Users are sent to SFMC") if you want to stream users and their properties to SFMC.
-By default, it sends the Contact key & Email address to SFMC.
+By default, Amplitude sends the Contact key and Email address to SFMC.

-12. (optional) In Select additional properties, select any more user properties you want to send to SFMC.
+12. (optional) In Select additional properties, select any more user properties to send to SFMC.
 If you don't select any properties here, Amplitude doesn't send any.

 Event forwarding setup (optional)

-Following these steps enable you to create a Data Extension in Salesforce Marketing Cloud, set up an Event Definition, and configure the necessary mappings for forwarding events to Amplitude.
-If you don't store your data in the same Data Extension, repeat these steps.
+These steps create a Data Extension in Salesforce Marketing Cloud, set up an Event Definition, and configure the mappings to forward events to Salesforce.
+If you don't store your data in the same Data Extension, repeat these steps for any other Data Extension you use.

 1. In Salesforce Marketing Cloud, navigate to Email Studio from the top navigation bar.

-2. Find the Data Extension section from the Subscribers.
+2. Find the Data Extension section under Subscribers.

 3. Create a Data Extension in any folder.